zhkrb/cloudflare-scrape-Android/README.md

 ```java
 Map<String, String> cookies = cf.List2Map(cf.cookies());
 ```
+## issues
-## If you find any issues, please file a bug after checking for duplicates.
+If you find any issues, please file a bug after checking for duplicates so I can fix it.